WHAT PERSONAL INFORMATION DOES BRIDGE COLLECT?

 BRIDGE may, however, share our clients’ customer data with a BRIDGE affiliate company or another company if such sharing is in connection with providing services to our clients, or in relation to a sale or consolidation of BRIDGE’s assets, provided, however, that all such companies agree to honor all of the privacy commitments set forth in this Policy and have demonstrated appropriate levels of their ability to protect the privacy of our clients’ data.

-Some of our clients independently use BRIDGE’s technology platforms to design and send their direct mail or email campaigns without the involvement BRIDGE support staff.
+Some of our clients independently use BRIDGE’s technology platforms to design and send their direct mail or email campaigns without the involvement of BRIDGE support staff.
 BRIDGE informs all of its clients in writing about its stringent Policy against sending unsolicited commercial email, or sending direct mail in a manner not consistent with Direct Marketing Association (DMA) guidelines.
 If BRIDGE determines that a client has knowingly used its systems for sending unsolicited commercial email, or direct mail in a manner inconsistent with DMA guidelines, it may revoke the client’s permission to send direct mail or email using our products or our systems.

 EU SAFE HARBOR